THE GUERNSEY MINI SOCCER FESTIVAL RULES (U10 / YEAR 5)

 5. PLAYING COLOURS AND COLOUR CLASHES

 Each team shall register its first and second choice of colours with the Organising Committee and in the event of a clash of colours, the second named team in the draw shall change, unless the two relevant teams and match referee agree otherwise.

 Each team shall consist of a maximum of seven players, including a goalkeeper, plus up to seven substitutes.
 Any number of substitutions may be made at any time during a match with the permission of the referee.

 Teams should be changed and by the pitch five minutes before kick off time.
 If a team is fifteen minutes late, the Organising Committee may cancel the match and award it to the opposition.
 If both teams are fifteen minutes late, the match will be cancelled and the Organising Committee may award a defeat against each team.

 8. FESTIVAL FORMAT

-All matches shall be of eight minutes each way with a two minute interval for half time.
+All matches shall be ten minutes one way with no interval for half time.
 The Festival will be played on a league basis in the first stage with the teams divided into groups.
 Each team shall play one match against each of the other teams in its group.
 Three points shall be awarded for a win, one point for a draw and no points for a loss.
 In the event of any teams being equal on points, team rankings will be decided on the criteria as below: